Arranged in semi-quasi-sorta-alphabetical and chronological order.

 Ambiguously Brown: Wil, considering his skin tone is darker than the extremely pale Yuu and Kyo in official artwork.

 Meiko is the first Japanese Vocaloid to be created, and was released for the original Vocaloid engine.
 She was released by Crypton Future Media and voiced by Haigou Meiko.
-She is slated to have a new release version based on the Vocaloid 3 engine in the future, which will include an English voicebank and several "append" variants (like Power and Whisper), with confirmed release on February 2014.
+She was re-released on Vocaloid 3 engine on February 4th, 2014, which includes an English voicebank and several "append" variants (like Power and Whisper).
 A 14-day trial edition of her V3 Power voicebank is already available for download for those who want to try her out.Fanon often portrays her as enjoying sake and frequently getting drunk.
 Many songs show she likes beating up on Kaito, however these tropes have been subverted many times in some Tear Jerker love songs.

 Not Evil, Just Misunderstood: In "The Music Wizard of Oz", she plays the Wicked Witch of the West and steals the Music Wizard's magic emerald guitar, but doesn't do so out of malicious intent; she does so because she's lonely and hopes that by singing she'll find a friend.
 Dorothy (Miku), the Scarecrow (Kaito), the Tin Girl (Luka) and the Vegetarian Lions (Rin and Len) convince her to return the guitar so that the Wizard will grant her wish for friends.
 It's also implied that her song was in mourning for her sister.